r6tenmans/faceit-sharp/doc/config.md

 [^f]: Factories are resolved via settings when it's first configured.
 [^k]: `Faceit:Chat:KeepAlive` needs to be greater than the `Faceit:Chat:PingInterval` (by a couple of seconds) otherwise your client will constantly reconnect before it can ping the server.
 [^e]: `Faceit:Chat:Encoding` cannot be set via configuration objects and needs to be set manually via code.
+[^l]: This is an instance of `Microsoft.Extensions.Logging.LogLevel` and can be overridden via the underlying logging framework.

 ## Creating a config
 You can create the `FaceitConfig` via one of two constructors: defaults or config based.